arcaderepairman/simple-sinatra/README.md

     The hosts themselves are running firewalld to limit their exposure, I think that more could be done here to improve security, for example running the CIS security benchmark on the server to ensure better hardening.

     So how does the app get on the server ? ...
-The ansbile code is first tested on the test stack, once it succeeds the code can then be transferred to an S3 bucket ready for deployment on the production host.
+The Ansible infrastructure code has a sinatra role that runs a git clone from the simple-sinatra-app repo.

+    How does the Ansible code get on the server ?...
+The Ansbile code is transferred as a tarball to an S3 bucket once testing is complete.
+The production hosts will pull the tarball down and execute it upon deployment.
+This runs on first boot (when the cloudformation template is deployed) and is kicked off by a small script in the userdata.
+    I tired to keep this script as small as possible and have kept most of the infrastructure code within Ansible.

-    I don't have a pipe line for the, but the make files could be used for such a purpose.
-Also there are no server spec test here.
-But I believe they could be applied to this model I have created as aswell as kicking of e2e test via the test stack.
+    I don't have a pipe line for the the testing past, but the make files could be used for such a purpose.
+Also there are no server spec test.
+But I believe they could be applied to this model.
+Also e2e tests could be part of that pipeline via the test stack.

-    To get the code on the the production server at deploy time, I have placed a small script within the userdata  of the instance config on the production cloudformation template, I tired to keep this script as small as possible and have most of the infrastructure code within Ansible.
-At provision time the hosts will pull the code from s3 and apply it to themselves.

-    Code updates can be applied directly to the hosts again, but I would recommend instance rebuilds over reapplying the Anisble over the top....
-That about sums it up, there is more information about in the steps below that will give you more context on how it works.
+    Code updates can be applied directly to the hosts after deployment, via the Ansible code, but I would recommend instance rebuilds over this.

+    That about sums it up, there is more information about the inner working within the steps below that will give you more context on how it works.

   Let's get started.
   =================